Modification of Child Custody in New York

 In most cases, a child custody modification will only be granted if the requesting parent can prove a "substantial change in circumstances."
 Such changes can include:

-Contact a Long Island family lawyer if you are involved in a child custody modification case and are in need of professional legal help.
+Contact a Long Island family lawyer if you need professional legal help with modifying a custody order.